konstantgr/ml-system-design-itmo/docs/ml_system_design_doc.md

 ### 2.2 Quality Metrics and Success Criteria

-The solution’s quality and success will be measured by metrics that correspond to business goals and ML model requirements.
-These metrics evaluate the models’ performance, prediction accuracy, and system efficiency.
+The solution's quality and success will be measured by metrics that correspond to business goals and ML model requirements.
+These metrics evaluate the models' performance, prediction accuracy, and system efficiency.

 | Metric             | Target                                                                                                        | Measurement Method                          | Business Goal Alignment                       |
 | ------------------ | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------- | --------------------------------------------- |